sizious/dcload-ip/README.md

 * [SiZiOUS](https://www.github.com/SiZiOUS) for maintaining this program
 * rtl8139 code based on code by Dan Potter
-* LAN Adapter driver is pulled from an early version of the KOS LA driver
+* LAN Adapter driver code is derived from an early version of the KOS LA driver
 * There are some various files from `newlib-1.8.2` here
 * `video.s`, `maple.c`, and `maple.h` were written by Marcus Comstedt
 * initial win32 porting and implementation of -t by Florian 'Proff' Schulze